contre95/expense-mate/README.md

 * Create expenses.
 (Telegram)
 * Get an expense summary by category.
 (Telegram)

+You can try a [demo](https://demo1.contre.io), it resets every 3hs.
+Telegram bot is not enabled.

 ### 🦭 Run in a container
 ```sh
   podman run -d \